'Red diary' latest product of Cong's 'loot ki dukan', will defeat party in elections: PM Modi in Sikar | Politics

 ''He has been ill for a few days.
 I pray for his good health,'' the prime minister said about the Congress leader.

-Modi will inaugurate and lay the foundation stone of various development projects in Sikar on Thursday, according to an official statement.
+Modi inaugurated and laid the foundation stone of various development projects in Sikar on Thursday, according to an official statement.

 The prime minister said at the rally that creating modern infrastructure in Rajasthan is a government's priority.